![]() |

 The sea has always played a major part in Bahamian life.
 When Spanish explorers came by sea, they found an island nation inhabited by the Lucayan Indians, a peaceful tribe of fishermen.
 The Spanish, however, took these Indians as slaves to work in their gold mines, where they gradually died off.
 The islands were essentially abandoned at that point except for an occasional ship, until the British arrived during the mid-1600s.
 Over the course of centuries, many ships have been wrecked on hidden treacherous reefs in The Bahamas.

 Bahamians were actively trading with the Americans until the Revolutionary War era.
 At that time, British loyalists fled south to settle the islands, bringing their slaves with them to work cotton plantations.
 In 1833, when slavery was abolished in the British empire, the islands became home for these free men.
 The Bahamas finally became a new nation in 1973, after 250 years as a British colony.
 Today, tourism is the leading industry in The Bahamas, and the islands are a tourist destination for many Americans, with the sea once again playing a part.
-Beaches washed by clear water, secluded and private, offer a place for swimming and sunbathing.
+Beaches washed by clear water, secluded and private, offer places to swim and sunbathe.
 Shipwrecks attract divers and snorkelers, and the island waters have coral reefs and colorful fish to discover.
 Boating is a popular way to explore the islands, and fishing provides the fresh fish and conch that are cooked into many local specialties.
 Of course, duty-free shopping is available in Nassau and Freeport for visitors and the many cruise ship passengers who stop at these destinations.

 Nassau